 Measurement system analysis (MSA)

 Measurement system analysis (MSA) is a critical component of PPAP that evaluates the accuracy and reliability of the measurement systems used in the production process.
 MSA involves assessing the precision, accuracy, repeatability, and reproducibility of measurement instruments and methods.
-This analysis helps identify sources of variation and ensures that the measurement systems are capable of providing accurate and consistent results.
+This analysis also helps identify sources of variation and ensures that the measurement systems are capable of providing accurate and consistent results.
 By conducting MSA, manufacturers can ensure that their measurement systems are reliable and that the data collected during inspections and tests are valid.
 This, in turn, supports the overall quality and consistency of the parts produced.

 The PPAP process